alejandroliu/0ink.net/_posts/2014-09-13-incredible-pbx-for-raspbx.md

 ...
 ---

-This is a link to <a href="http://nerdvittles.com/?p=8222">IncrediblePBX for RasPBX</a>.
+This is a link to [IncrediblePBX for RasPBX](http://nerdvittles.com/?p=8222).
 Looks like bundles to run Asterisk PBX'es on a Raspberry Pi.
 Neat.